-Honourable principal, respected teachers and my dear friends, first of all, I would like to wish a very good morning to all of you.
+Honourable principal, respected teachers and my dear friends.
+First of all, I would like to wish a very good morning to all of you.

 "Where there is a will, there is a way"!
 As the proverb says, today it has happened to me and that's why I am standing in front of you now.
-It has been my dream to win the scholarship jacket ever since my sister won it, and that dream has now come true to me.
-My sister Rosie really inspired me from the beginning and I should thank her first.
+It has been my dream to win the scholarship jacket ever since my sister won it, and that dream has now come true in my life.
+My sister Rosie really inspired me from the beginning to work for winning this award, and I should thank her first.

 I am a member of a poor Mexican farmer's family having great difficulties to bear the expenses of my studies.
-When I was told to pay 15 dollars for the scholarship jacket which I deserve to win by my merit, I was really shocked and became disappointed.
+When I was told to pay 15 dollars for the scholarship jacket, which I deserve to win by my merit, I was really shocked and became disappointed.
 My grandfather, with whom I am staying, was not ready to pay for the jacket.
-He told and taught me that honours are not to be bought by money.
+He told and taught me that awards are not to be bought by money.
 It should come our way by our efforts and merit.
 Yes, finally it has come in my way as he said.
 Also, many of our teachers have supported me greatly, especially our history teacher Mr.Schmidt.
 I should thankfully remember them all on this occasion.

 I believe that honours like this scholarship jacket are to inspire students in their studies.
-Merits should only be the consideration while bestowing such honours, and beyond any sort of discriminations or considerations the deserving candidates should get them.
-Let me conclude my words expressing my sincere gratitude to all you for supporting me to win this prestigious award.
+Merits should only be the consideration while bestowing such honours, and any sort of partiality or favouritism should not have any role in the selection of candidates for awards.

+Let me conclude my words expressing my sincere gratitude to all of you for having supported me in winning this prestigious award.
 Thank you very much and I wish a good day to all of you!